 - Gloucestershire Hospitals NHS Foundation Trust which runs Cheltenham General and Gloucestershire Royal Hospitals.
 The General faces many challenges but has a high reputation particularly in specialist areas like cancer and eye care.
 It maintains a full A&E department from 8am to 8pm (with ‘walk-in’ access at night for less serious admissions) and the much-loved St.Paul’s maternity wing.

 - South West Ambulance Service, providing not just traditional ambulances but the high-tech rapid response paramedics who are often the first responders in an emergency and save many lives.
 The trust struggles to meet national targets for response times but this is a more serious issue in rural areas than in towns like Cheltenham.

-- Gloucestershire Care Services, a relatively new NHS trust which runs small community hospitals across Gloucestershire and employs hundreds of community nurses, therapists, medical and dental staff who work in hospitals, in peoples’ homes and in residential homes and elsewhere.
-GCS also provides adult social care for Gloucestershire County Council part of the growing partnership between health and social care.
+- Gloucestershire Health & Care Foundation Trust is a relatively new NHS trust combining responsibility for local mental health services and community health and care services across Gloucestershire (and neighbouring areas) and employs hundreds of community nurses, therapists, medical and dental staff who work in hospitals, clinics, in peoples’ homes and in residential homes and elsewhere.

 Other useful resources include PALS (Patient Advice and Liaison Service), the first stop for local complaints about NHS care.